Emperor: Iran

 Aechaemenid Emperor Darius the Great, from Behistun Inscription.

-Persian monarchs took the imperial title of shahenshah (king of kings) to show superiority towards subordinate kings (shah).
-Shahanshah is usually translated as king of kings or simply king for ancient rulers of the Achaemenid, Arsacid, and Sassanid dynasties, and often shortened to shah for rulers since the Safavid dynasty in the 16th century.
+Persian monarchs adopted the imperial title shahanshah (Persian: “King of Kings”) to denote supremacy over subordinate kings (shah).
+The title was used by the rulers of the Achaemenid, Arsacid, and Sasanian dynasties, and is commonly translated as "King of Kings".
+The female equivalent of Shahanshah in the Sasanian dynasty was banbishnan banbishn.
+From the Safavid dynasty in the 16th century onward, the shortened form shah became the standard royal title.
 Iranian rulers were typically regarded in the West as emperors.